cilium/cilium/Documentation/gettingstarted/encryption.rst

 Disabling Encryption
 ====================

-To disable the encryption, edit the DaemonSet and remove the ``--enable-ipsec`` argument.
+To disable the encryption, regenerate the YAML with the option ``global.encryption.enabled=false``